JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_intro.md

  >  See this introductory [blog post](https://blog.jetbrains.com/platform/2021/10/themes-in-intellij-based-ides/) for an overview (available in multiple languages).
  >
+> Creating a new UI Theme from scratch is also shown in this webinar:
+ > <video href="9J0j-90dC60" title="Busy plugin developers series.
+Episode 3" width="300"/>
+ >
  {type="note"}

 This section discusses creating and customizing UI Themes: